xyyn/mytst/readme.txt

-git is a idstributed version control system. git is free software.
+git is a distributed version control system. git is free software distribute under the GPL